logo_HGF.jpg (7673 bytes)

 Cooling System Modifications

-Whilst we can never truly know the true extent of the head gasket failure endemic in the MGF (and indeed in the Landrover Freelander and Lotus Elise), it is interesting to see that Rover Powertrain Ltd (the company responsible for building and developing Rover's road car engines) has not been sitting on its hands in recent years - and indeed there have been a number of interesting developments in the cooling system department, particularly with the introduction of the MG TF.
-The most significant of these is the Pressure Relief Thermostat (also known as the PRT).
+Whilst we can never truly know the true extent of the head gasket failure endemic in the MGF (and indeed in the Landrover Freelander and Lotus Elise), it is interesting to see that Rover Powertrain Ltd (the company responsible for building and developing Rover's road car engines) had not been sitting on its hands in the latter years of production - and indeed there have been a number of interesting developments in the cooling system department, particularly with the introduction of the MG TF.
+The most significant of these is the Pressure Relief Thermostat (also known as the PRT) introduced during 2003 for the 2004 model year.

 The pressure sensitive thermostat